KKStream/datateam_careers/data_scientist/README.md

 * Partner with other data scientists to “tell the story” behind the data.

 ## Requirement
+* Solid English or Mandarin skills and local experience.
 * Have experience working with cross-functional teams to gather requirements and define the right metrics to describe the state of the business - both on a macro-level and a micro-level.
 * Have the ability to condense analysis into actionable insights to inform business decisions and influence; understand business models and high-level strategy.
-* Possess statistical competence; demonstrated experience with hands-on statistical modeling (such as regression modeling, a/b testing, significance testing etc), knowledge about machine learning (such as predictive modeling, decision trees, classification models, and clustering techniques) or natural language processing for Japanese.
+* Possess statistical competence; demonstrated experience with hands-on statistical modeling (such as regression modeling, A/B testing, significance testing etc), knowledge about machine learning (such as predictive modeling, decision trees, classification models, and clustering techniques) or natural language processing for Japanese.

 ## Plus
-* Experience guiding product decisions based on data and A/B testing a plus but not required
+* Experience guiding product decisions based on data and A/B testing
 * Operating experience measuring and visualizing data (Amplitude, Mixpanel, Firebase, or directly conducting with SQL)
 * Have the technical competence to perform advanced analytics: coding skills (such as Python, Java, and Scala) and experience performing analysis with large datasets, analytics tools experience (Pandas, R, SQL, or Hadoop)